Self-Organized Bioelectricity via Collective Pump Alignment: Toward a Physical Origin of Chemiosmosis: Model

+In the absence of coupling (e.g., $J=0$), the interaction energy vanishes ($H=0$), and the pump orientations fluctuate randomly, yielding $p=1/2$.
+Substituting this into Eq.~(\ref{dqdt}) gives $q=0$, indicating the absence of an ion gradient and hence no membrane potential.
+We now examine how the coupling between pump orientation and ion dynamics leads to a feedback mechanism that can drive collective pump alignment.

+Note that the transition rate in Eq.~(\ref{transitionP}) with the energy (\ref{energy}) has a structure analogous to that of the mean-field Ising model.
+A key distinction, however, is that the effective field here is generated dynamically and self-consistently through nonequilibrium ion transport by the pumps themselves, as described by Eq.~(\ref{dqdt}).

-The time evolution of the membrane potential (or ion abundances) and the pump direction is investigated using Eqs.~(\ref{dqdt}) and (\ref{dPdt}).
-We use a hybrid simulation approach: the dynamics of the pump directions are calculated using the Gillespie algorithm, whereas the dynamics of the ion concentration are described using an ordinary differential equation.
-Note that Eq.~(\ref{dqdt}) is not deterministic because the dynamics depend on the stochastic change of pump directions.
-See Supplemental Material\cite{supp} for detailed simulation methods.
+The coupled dynamics of the ion concentration and the pump configuration are investigated using Eqs.~(\ref{dqdt})--(\ref{transitionP}).
+We employ a hybrid simulation approach: the pump configuration evolves stochastically via the Gillespie algorithm, while the ion concentration evolves according to an ordinary differential equation.
+The ion dynamics are therefore effectively stochastic due to their dependence on the fluctuating pump configuration.
+See SI Appendix for details of the simulation methods.